 Students whose reading assessment results indicate they qualify for Accelerated Literacy complete two periods of Literacy support classes per week.

-Students will take part in guided reading activities in small groups, undertake the CARS (Comprehensive Assessment of Reading Strategies) and STARS (Strategies to Achieve Reading Success) online program and individually focus on strategies they need development in to improve their reading skills.
-These classes also focus on goal setting, vocabulary building, oral language development and independent, wider reading.
+Students will take part in guided reading activities, undertake the CARS (Comprehensive Assessment of Reading Strategies) and STARS (Strategies to Achieve Reading Success) Online program, and individually focus on strategies they need to further develop in order to improve their reading skills.
+Students in Accelerated Literacy classes also focus on: goal setting; vocabulary building; oral language development; and independent, wide reading.